ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 ## Verifying MPIO configuration
 {: #verifyMPIOLinux}

 1. To check whether multipath is picking up the devices, list the devices.
 If it is configured correctly, then for each volume there is a single group, with a number of paths equal to the number of iSCSI sessions.
 The string `3600a09803830304f3124457a45757067` in the example is the unique WWID of the LUN.
 Each volume is identified by its unique World Wide Identifier (WWID), which is persistent, as long as the volume exists.
+In a correct configuration, you can expect two NetApp devices to show in the output.

   ```
   multipath -l